tharanganuwan/calculator/README.md

-This is my first project.
-This calculator created using java and intelliJ IDEA.
+This is my first project using intelliJ IDEA.
+This calculator using java.
 Thank You.